 Why choose Double Maths?
+Please note:

 This means studying Maths A level and Further Maths A level together.
 It is a course for those with a strong interest in pursuing Maths beyond sixth form and demands a strong overall GCSE profile.
 Students often take it because they want to study Maths, physics or engineering at degree level and would find a stronger mathematical background helpful.
 It can be extremely rewarding for you if you enjoy Maths and are stimulated by the faster pace and greater depth.
 The course covers all available Pure Maths modules.